GigaPOP / I-Light DDoS Mitigation (Scrubbing) Service FAQ

 Q: How will members be notified when a DDoS attack is occurring against the network or the member?
 How will members be notified when DDoS scrubbing is active?

-A: The NOC for Indiana GigaPOP or I-Light will send targeted notifications to member institutions when an attack is observed and when the attack has subsided.
-Members which Opt-In for the scrubbing service will also receive a notification when scrubbing is activated and deactivated.
-Members who request confirmation will only receive the scrubbing notifications after a representative acknowledges activation or deactivation.
+A: The NOC for Indiana GigaPOP or I-Light will send targeted notifications to member institutions when an attack is detected, when mitigation (scrubbing) is implemented and when the attack has subsided.

 Q: How will the DDoS Scrubbing service affect Multicast?